talesbarreto/pull_request_coverage/README.md

 ## Motivation

 The coverage rate threshold on CI tools is a common approach to encourage developers to write tests.
-However, judging a pull request solely based on the coverage rate of the entire project is not always fair, particularly when it comes to significant refactor tasks that may naturally reduce the coverage rate.
+However, judging a pull request solely on the project's overall coverage rate is not always fair, particularly for significant refactoring tasks that may naturally reduce coverage.

 This package adopts a different approach to analyze test coverage: it specifically focuses on checking the lines added in the pull request.
 The coverage rate is then calculated by dividing the number of uncovered new lines by the total number of new lines.

 In addition, you have the option to set thresholds that will cause tests to fail on a CI tool.
-Furthermore, this package can also generate a report highlighting the uncovered code, making it easier to identify areas that require additional tests.
+Furthermore, this package can generate a report highlighting uncovered code, making it easier to identify areas that require additional testing.

 ## Installing

 There are two ways to install the `pull_request_coverage` package.
-Since it is a binary package, you can activate it from the command line by using the command `dart pub global activate pull_request_coverage`.
+Since it is a binary package, you can activate it from the command line with `dart pub global activate pull_request_coverage`.
 This will allow you to use it as a standalone program on your command-line interface (CLI).
 Alternatively, you can add it to the `dev_dependencies` section of your project's `pubspec.yaml` file.

 ℹ️  [Github Actions example](https://github.com/talesbarreto/uri_content/blob/main/.github/workflows/flutter-ci.yml)